 Nothing portrays a potential employee’s dedication more than researching the job.
 Candidates that show up with background knowledge of your job and company prove that they want to work for you.

 Do they know you?
-Do they know what your company values?
-Do they have ideas for the future?
+Also, do they know what your company values?
+Finally, do they have ideas for the future?

 Ultimately, you want to hire someone that wants to work for you.